dxd - dynax driver framework

 cross platform open source driver development framework

-The dynax driver framework provides common C++ driver and device classes to ease kernel driver development as well as driver interface integration in user mode applications.
-The framework is based on interface implementations for KMDF (Windows), IOKit (OSX) and Linux (planned).
+The dynax cross platform open source driver development framework provides common C++ driver and device classes to ease kernel und user mode driver development as well as driver interface integration in user mode applications.
+The kernel framework is based on interface implementations for KMDF (Windows), IOKit (macOS) and Linux (planned).

 The dynax driver framework consists of two main parts: